 Girls From Rio, 1998

 Girls from Rio depicts women of suburban communities in Rio de Janeiro with an interval of 10 years.
-Ana Stewart's work reveals the changes in the homes and lives of these women with an intimate approach, which figure the domestic scene and hit the female ambitions in a period of life.36 images
+Ana Stewart's work reveals the changes in the homes and lives of these women with an intimate approach, which figure the domestic scene and hit the female ambitions in a period of life.19 images

 Graduated in Journalism in the Catholic University of Rio de Janeiro (PUC-RJ,1989), studied Filmmaking at IIIS - Institut Internationale de l'Image et du Son - in Saint-Quentin, Yvelines, France (1992) and Social-Science Anthropology at the University Sorbonne Paris VI (1993).
 Worked as a photojournalist in O Estado de São Paulo (1986-89).
 Photographed several films, such as A Glass of Rage, Mutum, The Mystery of Vap Sister and The Beloved.
 Participated in the collective Still at the Museum of Image and Sound (MIS), in São Paulo (1999), and at Favela Chic, in Paris (2004).
 Attended the collective exposition Convergence (2009), at Galeria da Gávea, in Rio de Janeiro, and in the collective exhibtion Beach (2011).
 After 10 years of work, presented the series Girls of Rio (2011), which depicts the social changes in the homes and lives of women from the outskirts of Rio de Janeiro.
-The series is part of the collections Maison Europeenne de la Photographie, Brazilian Fund Golden Arts and the personal collection of Heitor Martins.
+The series is part of the collections Maison Europeenne de la Photographie, Brazilian Fund Golden Arts, Museu de Arte do Rio and the private collection of Heitor Martins.